NERC-CEH/RainfallQC/docs/tutorials.rst

 Example 5. - Tabular data you want to convert to xarray for pypwsqc
 -------------------------------------------------------------------
-By default, the methods from pypwsqc require the inputs to be xarray datasets.
-Although some of the pypwsqc methods are embedded into RainfallQC, for example you can run the station outlier check like:
+By default, the methods from `pyPWSQC <https://doi.org/10.5281/zenodo.4501919>`_ require the inputs to be xarray datasets.
+Please note that an interface for running some of the pyPWSQC methods are embedded into RainfallQC already.
+For example you can run the station outlier check like:

 .. code-block:: python
     :caption: Making a pl.DataFrame of only nearby gauges to a target gauge